HASS-Taskforce/Data_viz_workshop_2023/viz_workshop_content.md

  * Attributes visual variations of marks (colour, size, position) that describe the *value* associated with a particular marker.

 ### Principle of proportional ink
- **Attributes must be proportional to the data values represented.**
+ **Plot elements must be proportional to the data values represented.**
   ![Breaking the principle](mov_fig_5.png)
      Problems with this figure?